amirrezavazifeh/ECG-Heart-Arrhythmia-Detection/README.md

 ---

 ## 💡 Our Approach
 We address these challenges by combining **unsupervised non-linear dimensionality reduction** with **heartbeat-level analysis**.
-Our approach has three stages:
+The approach has three stages:

-1. Pre-processing and segmenting each heartbeat from raw ECG
+1. **Segmentation and Preprocessing:** Segment individual heartbeats from raw ECG.
-2. Applying nonlinear dimensionality reduction for 2D visualization
+2. **Dimensionality Reduction:** Project heartbeats into 2D for visualization.
-3. Clustering in 2D
+3. **Clustering:** Group similar heartbeats in 2D space.

 ### 1. Heartbeat Segmentation & Preprocessing